Sigismund von Löw

-Freiherr Sigismund Christoph Gustav von Löw von und zu Steinfurth (7 November 1757–16 July 1846) was a Hanoverian general of the Napoleonic Wars who served under the British.
-He is also known as Sigismund von Löw and Sigismund Baron Low.
+General Freiherr Sigismund Christoph Gustav von Löw von und zu Steinfurth (7 November 1757 – 16 July 1846) was a Hanoverian army officer who served in the Hanoverian and British armies and fought in the French Revolutionary and Napoleonic Wars.

 Early life and Hanoverian service

 Born on 7 November 1757, von Löw was the youngest child of Johann Freiherr von Löw von und zu Steinfurth, Lord Chamberlain of Hanover and his wife Sophie Freiin Marie Margarethe Diede Zu Fürstenstein.
 He joined the Hanoverian Foot Guards as an Ensign on 1 April 1774, and served there for the next twenty-eight years, being promoted to Captain on 8 December 1787.

 Captain von Löw first saw active service with his regiment in Flanders during the War of the First Coalition in 1793.
 He fought at the battle of Famars and at the siege of Valenciennes.
 He was promoted to Major on 15 August the following year.
 After the Peace of Basel in 1795, von Löw's regiment returned to Hanover and spent the next seven years at peace.
 He was promoted to brevet Lieutenant Colonel on 8 December 1802.